BE A “PRO” COMMUNICATOR

 Yet, apart from professional sites such as LinkedIn, a very high percentage of the content generated on social media is fleeting, inconsequential and self-promotional.
 More significantly, social media is facilitating an enormous rise in extreme anti-social behavior, including bullying, harassment and hateful posts, ones that people would never utter face-to-face with someone.
 Sites such as Facebook and YouTube are enabling people to stream videos of beatings, murder and suicides in real time online.
 The societal cost of such harmful activities is beyond calculation.

 It is impossible to predict the exact future of social media even one year ahead.
 Will it become more and more addictive to its users?
 Probably.
 Will it become increasingly used by companies, organizations and governments for their own purposes?
 Probably.
+Will mental health problems become even more pervasive as a result of the growing use of social media?
+Absolutely.
 Will individuals continue to do serious harm to their reputations by indiscreet uses of social media?
 Certainly.
 Will criminal hackers find new ways to obtain sensitive personal financial information from social media?
-Certainly.
+Definitely.
 But, in most other respects, it is a wide-open game with almost limitless possibilities, both good and bad.

 For recommendations on using LinkedIn to assist you in finding a job, see Chapter 2, The Best Opportunities, in the Citizen of the World Guide, Secure the Job You Want & Excel.
 Also see Protecting Your Reputation Online: “What Goes There, Stays There” on the Other Stuff To Know section of our website at www.COTWguides.com.